-How to make a contact group on iPhone
+How to make a contact group on an iPhone

-If you are trying to arrange a shindig, texting each invitee individually may be too time consuming.
-We’ll start with the bad news: iOS doesn’t provide a native application to create contact groups on the fly.
-Fortunately, there are a handful of free apps available in the App Store that can help you cross this bridge.
-Even better, creating contact groups the way Apple intended is easy enough, especially given the aptly-titled iCloud allows users to store documents, calendars, and contacts and access them on any device.
-In this how-to guide, we’ll cover the ins and outs of creating a contact group with iCloud, and give a quick tutorial on how to make contact groups with a popular app called Groups.
+If you are trying to arrange a shindig, texting each invitee individually may be too time-consuming.
+Sadly, iOS doesn’t provide a native application that allows you to make a contact group on an iPhone.
+There are, however, a handful of free apps available in the App Store that can help you cross this bridge.
+Even better, creating contact groups the way Apple intended is easy enough, especially given iCloud allows users to store up to 2-terabytes worth of documents, calendars, and contacts and access them on any device.
+In this how-to guide, we’ll cover the ins and outs of creating a contact group with iCloud, and give a quick tutorial on how to make a contact group on an iPhone with a popular app called Groups.

-Related: New to the Apple ecosystem?
-Here are 100 of our favorite iPhone apps

 How to Make a Contact Group Using iCloud (Cross Platform)

-Note: Update: We’ve included new instructions for adding a group using iCloud.